evmckinney9/transpile_benchy/README.md

 # transpile_benchy

-#### This under construction repository is a collection of various benchmark tools for testing transpilers in the field of quantum computing.
-It aims to provide an aggregated set of circuits worth testing transpilers against.
+The primary aim of this project is to simplify the process of testing new transpilation passes against a wide range of circuits.
+In my research studying quantum circuit optimizations, maintaining this repository deocupled from individual projects will make it much easier to evaluate and write reports.
+Creating a streamlined benchmark suite makes it easy to test the efficiency between multiple transpilation configurations.

 ![Tests](https://github.com/evmckinney9/transpile_benchy/actions/workflows/tests.yml/badge.svg?branch=main)
 ![Format Check](https://github.com/evmckinney9/transpile_benchy/actions/workflows/format-check.yml/badge.svg?branch=main)
-Thanks for sharing the `interface.py`, `metrics.py`, and `runner.py` files.
-Below is a draft for the `README.md` that you asked for:

 # Transpile Benchy

-The project is structured into four main parts:
+For a full example, see `src/notebooks/main.ipynb` The project is structured into four main parts.
+The first three are interfaces for the different components of the benchmarking suite.
+The fourth is the benchmarking class itself.

+### 1. `interface.py`:

-1. `interface.py`: This is the interface for quantum circuit sources, i.e., submodules.
+This is the interface for quantum circuit sources, i.e., submodules.
 The base class `SubmoduleInterface` has the abstract method `get_quantum_circuits()`, which should return a list of QuantumCircuits.
 This class is intended to be subclassed for different sources of QuantumCircuits.
 Example subclasses provided are `QASMBench` and `RedQueen`.
+This key functionality allows for finding externally defined projects each with their own set of pre-defined circuits which can be easily added to the benchmark suite here.

-### Example QASMBench
+#### Example QASMBench

 Here, I use the base class `QASMInterface` so all that is left is to define the `get_qasm_files()` function, which is specific to the structure of the submodule.